Security Center

 When in doubt, call us to ensure what you receive is actually from us.

-Most electronic fraud falls into one of three categories.
+Most electronic fraud falls into one of four categories.
 Experts advise: understand these to understand how best to protect yourself.

 • Phishing: Fraudulent emails purporting to be from your bank or a similar trusted source lure you to a copycat website (one that may look just like your bank's site).
 Once there you are instructed to "verify" certain personal information, which is then used to hijack your accounts and your identity.
 If you receive a suspicious email, delete the message and call your bank to inform them of the email.